 If you make these Baked Chicken Fingers, I'd love to know!
 Leave a comment below or tag me on Instagram @Lauren_Lane_Culinarian - I always reshare your creations.

-Baked Chicken Fingers Recipe
+Crispy Baked Chicken Fingers with Panko

 Ingredients